Aliases for TRPV2 Gene

 GeneCards Summary for TRPV2 Gene

-TRPV2 (Transient Receptor Potential Cation Channel, Subfamily V, Member 2) is a Protein Coding gene.
-Diseases associated with TRPV2 include dentin sensitivity.
-Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+TRPV2 (Transient Receptor Potential Cation Channel Subfamily V Member 2) is a Protein Coding gene.
+Diseases associated with TRPV2 include retina lymphoma and dentin sensitivity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CREB Pathway.
 GO annotations related to this gene include ion channel activity and cation channel activity.
-An important paralog of this gene is ENSG00000262304.
+An important paralog of this gene is TRPV1.

 UniProtKB/Swiss-Prot for TRPV2 Gene